Bug-Bounty-LABs/AzureEnum/README.md

-# Azure DNS Enumeration Tools
+# 🔍 AzureEnum - Azure Cloud Enumeration Toolkit

-This repository contains tools for enumerating Azure DNS services.
-These tools are designed for security professionals, penetration testers, and system administrators who need to assess the security of Azure environments through DNS reconnaissance.
+AzureEnum is a powerful, lightweight enumeration tool designed for security professionals and bug bounty hunters targeting Microsoft Azure environments.
+This tool aids in passive and active reconnaissance of Azure assets and services using OSINT techniques, without requiring authentication.
 ## Overview

 This repository includes two primary tools: